Negotiating Faith in Digital Culture

 "A fine introduction to major themes at the intersection of technology and theology in the age of new media."

-Quentin Schultze, professor of communication emeritus, Calvin College; coauthor of An Essential Guide to Interpersonal Communication
+Quentin Schultze, Calvin University (emeritus); coauthor of An Essential Guide to Interpersonal Communication

 "Provides needed reflection on what is happening in our digital world in relationship to Christian theology and its practice. . . .
 This book will be appropriate for both upper level undergraduates, supplementary graduate studies, and the thoughtful layperson. . . .
 This book makes the much needed argument for Christian communities to humbly and confidently question and engage with digital culture.
 Campbell and Garner's research is thorough, pulling from multiple disciplines and gathering in this one textbook earlier scholars' investigations and insights with the topic, extending that research in valuable ways using biblical norms."